 Treatment

-Three drugs, Lyrica (pregbalin), Cymbalta (duloxetine) and Savella (milnacipran HCl) were approved by the FDA between 2007 and 2009 to treat fibromyalgia.
-While these drugs can be very helpful in some, side effects and lack of efficacy prevent many from using them.
+Three drugs, Lyrica (pregabalin), Cymbalta (duloxetine), and Savella (milnacipran HCl) were approved by the FDA between 2007 and 2009 to treat fibromyalgia.
+While these drugs can be helpful for some, side effects and lack of efficacy prevent many from using them.

 Opioids